 - Be kind every single day.

-Some of our students need a bit more work than others to understand how to make and keep friends.
-We designed a Building Positive Relationships Unit a few year ago and have since added one for younger students as well.
-We have one suited for older students between Grades Four to Six (though we have used it with students as young as Grade Three) and another for younger students between Grades One to Three.
+Some of our students needed a bit more work than others to understand how to make and keep friends.
+Therefore, we designed a Building Positive Relationships Unit a few years ago and have since added one for younger students as well.
+Our Building Positive Relationships Unit is designed for Grades 4-6 and includes a digital version.
+Find it on TpT ($USD) and in our BN Shop ($CAN) We also have another unit designed for younger students between Grades One to Three available on TpT (USD) or our BN Shop ($CAN).

 Kindness is contagious and it’s free.
 We hope you enjoy spreading kindness wherever you go.